Martin Nguyen: Post-championship reign

 Nguyen faced Kirill Gorobets on 11 March 2022, at ONE: Lights Out.
 He won the fight via technical knockout in the third round.

 Nguyen faced Ilya Freymanov on 1 October 2022, at ONE on Prime Video 2.
 He lost the fight via TKO (submission to knees) in the first round.

 Nguyen was scheduled to face Shamil Gasanov on 25 February 2023, at ONE Fight Night 7.
-However, Gasanov was forced to withdrew due to an infection that stemmed from an injury.
+However, Gasanov was forced to withdraw due to an infection that stemmed from an injury.
 He was replaced by Razhab Shaydullaev.
 In turn, Shaydullaev was forced to withdraw due to undisclosed reasons and was replaced by Leonardo Casotti.
 He won the fight via unanimous decision.

+Nguyen faced Garry Tonon on 28 January 2024, at ONE 165.
+He lost the fight by rear-naked submission in the first round.

+The match between Nguyen and Gasanov will be reschedule on 20 February 2025, at ONE 171.
+Nguyen lost the bout via unanimous decision and announced his retirement from competition after the bout.

 Personal life

 Martin is married to Brooke Nguyen, and the couple have three children together, Kai, Tiarna, and Madison.

+In post-retirement, Nguyen enjoys playing Oztag recreationally.